 A bistronomic table in Loches?
 Le Prosper

-This bistronomic table is nestled at the foot of the Saint-Antoine Tower.
-We had dinner on the establishment’s terrace and had a very beautiful evening.
-The service is adorable and very smiling, and we also ate very well.
+This bistronomic restaurant is nestled at the foot of the Tour Saint-Antoine.
+We had dinner on the establishment’s terrace and spent a truly lovely evening there.
+The service is adorable and very friendly, and we also ate very well.

 Restaurant Le Prosper